 Concluding, the researcher wrote: “In this paper, we demonstrate that neural networks can learn to protect communications.
 The learning does not require prescribing a particular set of cryptographic algorithms, nor indicating ways of applying these algorithms: it is based only on a secrecy specification represented by the training objectives.
 In this setting, we model attackers by neural networks; alternative models may perhaps be enabled by reinforcement learning.”

 Michael Scott, head of cryptography at MIRACL, told SCMagazineUK.com: "Although it's being played up, I'm highly underwhelmed by this experiment.
-AI makes big promises and fails to deliver, and this is one of those times.
+AI makes big process and fails to deliver, and this is one of those times.
 Starting the experiment by giving Alice and Bob the key, cuts out one of the biggest issues in cryptography of key distribution.
 The experiment is trivial at best."